 There are also a number of things that can make it more likely that the back pain will become persistent, such as:

 - already living with, or developing, negative beliefs about your chances of recovery

 - already living with, or developing, depression or anxiety

 In a very small number of people, back problems are caused by a serious condition such as cancer, inflammatory problems, infection, fracture or compression of the nerves in the spine.
 However this is rare, and your doctor will check for these causes.

-Back pain may be experienced anywhere along the spine – from the ribs to the buttocks.
+Back pain may be experienced anywhere along the spine – from the neck to the buttocks.
 In some cases, pain may also be felt in one or both legs.
-It is common to be a bit restricted in daily activities such as bending, lifting, sitting and walking while you are feeling back pain.
+It’s common to be a bit restricted in daily activities such as bending, lifting, sitting and walking while you’re experiencing back pain.

 Movement of your torso may be limited by back pain.
 There may also be tenderness when pressure is applied to the joints of the spine.
 Reduction of reflexes, strength and sensation in the legs can be a sign of nerve compression.